Unthrottled/ultra-marathon/content/thestrugglebus/biggestfear.md

 has remained constant throughout the majority of my life.

 My constant has been, **being the best version of myself as I can be**.
 This goal has manifested itself in many ways, but the underlying concept remains the same.
-It helps settle some unknowns about the future, with the reassurance that this will remain constant.
+It helps settle some of the unknowns about the future, with the reassurance that this will remain constant.

 I can say this because, the memory, of when I first started playing video games, is so vivid.
 The amazement of the